 The drug known as fentanyl is increasingly causing addiction and overdose concerns in Colorado communities.
 In 2018, a total of 17 people overdosed on fentanyl in Denver.
-That number multiplied seven times in just two years to an astounding 119 lives lost in 2020, according to the city medical examiner’s office as reported in The Colorado Sun (February 2021).
+According to the city medical examiner’s office, that number multiplied seven times in just two years to an astounding 119 lives lost in 2020, as reported in The Colorado Sun (February 2021).
 Statewide, overdoses have doubled from 2019 to 2020.

 If you or someone in your life is using fentanyl, call Northpoint Colorado now.
 Our Loveland clinic provides safe and effective fentanyl treatment.
-Get your free assessment and start same-day enrollment at our substance abuse treatment center by calling us now at 970.579.4569.
+Get your free assessment and start enrollment at our substance use treatment center by calling us now at 970.579.4569.

 What Is Fentanyl?